PlasmaLang/plasma/src/README.md

 # Plasma tools directory

-The code in this directory builds the plasmac and pzasm programs.
-Plasmac is the plasma compiler and pzasm will assemble a .pz file from a .pzt (plasma bytecode text) file.
+The code in this directory builds the plzc and pzasm programs.  plzc is the plasma compiler and pzasm will assemble a .pz file from a .pzt (plasma bytecode text) file.